by Susan Flantzer © Unofficial Royalty 2018

 Grand Duchess Olga Nikolaevna of Russia

 Olga was a big baby, 10 pounds/4.5 kg, and gave her mother some trouble during delivery.
-She was born on November 15, 1895, at Alexander Palace in Tsarskoye Selo, located just south of St. Petersburg, Russia, where Alexander Palace and the larger Catherine Palace, two summer palaces, are located.
+She was born on November 15, 1895, at Alexander Palace in Tsarskoye Selo, located just south of St. Petersburg, Russia, where Alexander Palace and the larger Catherine Palace, the two summer palaces, are located.
 Olga was christened eleven days after her birth, on her parents’ first wedding anniversary, at the church in the Catherine Palace, with her paternal grandmother Empress Maria Feodorovna (born Princess Dagmar of Denmark) and her paternal great-uncle Grand Duke Vladimir Alexandrovich as her godparents.

 In September 1896, Olga traveled with her parents to Balmoral Castle in Scotland to visit her great-grandmother Queen Victoria of the United Kingdom.

 Olga was the closest with her sister Tatiana, born in 1897.
 The two sisters were dressed alike, shared a room, and were known as “The Big Pair.”
 Olga was kind and sympathetic.
 She felt deeply about people’s misfortunes and always tried to help.
 Olga liked to read more than her sisters and also wrote poetry.
-Pierre Gilliard, the French tutor of Olga and her sisters, noted that Olga learned her lessons better and faster than her sisters but she could become lazy when things were too easy for her.
+Pierre Gilliard, the French tutor of Olga and her sisters, noted that Olga learned her lessons better and faster than her sisters but she could become lazy when things were too easy.
 Her mother’s friend Anna Vyrubova recalled that Olga had a hot temper and struggled to keep it under control.

 Because Olga reached her teens before World War I, there was talk about a marriage for her.
 The most serious talk was about a marriage between Olga and Prince Carol of Romania (the future King Carol II), the son of King Ferdinand I of Romania and Queen Marie, born a British princess and a first cousin of Olga’s mother.
 During a visit in 1914 to Romania, Olga did not like Carol, while Carol’s mother Queen Marie was unimpressed with Olga.
 Edward, Prince of Wales (the future King Edward VIII) and Crown Prince Alexander of Serbia (the future King Alexander I of Yugoslavia) were also mentioned as potential husbands.
 Olga wanted to marry a Russian and remain in her own country.
 When World War I started, any marriage talk was postponed.